mdavis-xyz/lambda_multiprocessing/README.md

 Note that Lambda functions usually have only 2 vCPUs.
 If you allocate a lot or memory you get a few more.
 (e.g. 3 at 5120MB, 6 at 10240MB)
-The performance benefit you get from multiprocessing CPU-bound tasks is limited by the number of CPUs.
+The performance benefit you get from multiprocessing CPU-bound tasks is equal to the number of CPUs, minus overhead.
-The biggest performance benefit is for IO-bound tasks.
+(e.g. double speed for multiprocessing with 2 vCPUs) You can get bigger performance benefits for IO-bound tasks.
 (e.g. uploading many files to S3, publishing many payloads to SNS etc).

 ## Limitations